d3zd3z/hkg18/secret-storage.md

 - Generally, some key has to be installed in the device at provisioning time.
-- This "network key" can result in more of a class break, as devices could pretent to be real network devices.
+- This "network key" can result in more of a class break, as devices could pretend to be real network devices.
-- An vulnerability anywhere in the code that can allow reads from memory can reveal these keys to an attacker.
+- A vulnerability anywhere in the code that can allow reads from memory can reveal these keys to an attacker.
 May even happen over a network interface.